nicholas-wilcox/lit-modal-portal/README.md

 - `options`: Configuration parameters for the portal.

   - `placeholder`: A value that will be rendered while the `content` is resolving.

+  - `modifyContainer`: A function that will be called with the portal's container provided as an argument.
+    This allows you to programmatically control the container before the portal renders.

 This function will always return [Lit's `nothing` value](https://lit.dev/docs/api/templates/#nothing), because nothing is supposed to render where the portal is used.